jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 + Regex patterns #"a*b"
 ```

-So there there is a small set of data literals in Clojure.
+So there is a small set of data literals in Clojure.
 They are
 relatively obvious.
 You can write integers in the normal way, and
 doubles the normal way, and BigDecimals with an M at the end.
 There
 are ratios, and these are proper ratios that do not lose precision.